IzzySoprano/Books-MS3/README.md

 ### User Story:

-As a user, I want the structure of the site to be easy on the eye
+As a user, I want the structure of the site to be simplistic

 Criteria

-- Have a clean UI/UX
+- Have a clean UI/UX with matching colours

 Implementation